 - Insane Troll Logic: As a result of an idiotic executive's meddling, the inverted version of Rebecca has everyone unfavourably comparing Rebecca to the second Mrs. DeWinters, even though they've no idea who she is or what she looks like, much to Rebecca's increasing confusion.

 - Word for word, on a knowingly badly-researched medical show, when a doctor has to... pull off a plaster.

 - Also paraphrased in a sketch involving... a caveman cop.

 - A cook at a medieval feast trying to introduce a new side dish of "some-leaves-and-a-carrot-chopped-up-very-small".

 - A renaissance inventor who invents the wireless mouse... several hundred years before the computer.
 His boss puts it in the "special cupboard", along with a windscreen wiper ("the device for wiping clean a screen, that, in some as yet obscure circumstance, would shield one from the wind"), a can-opener ("the device for extracting food which has somehow become encased in metal"), and a Sky Digibox.

-- Gilbert and Sullivan being reluctantly forced to go back to writing "low-brow operettas" when their more serious work about a shark with large teeth and a teenage girl getting a demon removed by a priest fail to capture the public's imagination.
+- Gilbert and Sullivan being reluctantly forced to go back to writing "low-brow operettas" when their more serious work about a starship on a mission of great enterprise, a maverick bobby, a shark with large teeth and a teenage girl getting a demon removed by a priest fail to capture the public's imagination.

 - It's Been Done: The two lazy writers, while trying to come up with a "heartwarming British sports film", find Microsoft Word comes with a program for anyone wishing to do so.
 It also shoots down their first idea (tennis), because someone else had done that.